-Division of Rural Development invites you to a seminar with Paul Richards, Emeritus Professor of Technology and Agrarian Development, Wageningen University.
+Division of Rural Development invites you to a seminar with Chris Hann Professor Emeritus, Director, Max PIanck Institute for Social Anthropology and Gábor Scheiring, Marie Curie Fellow at Bocconi University.

 Hungary is a virulent example of the new nationalist ascendancy.
 We conceptualize Hungary’s neo-nationalist turn as a Polanyian countermovement against postsocialist commodification, the collapse of agricultural cooperatives, and deindustrialization.
 The 1970s and 1980s were decades of socialist embeddedness, bringing slow but steady development to provincial Hungary.
 However, neoliberal conﬁgurations after 1990 dislocated both economic and associational life.